Wellbeing Wednesdays are a chance to kick-start your wellbeing journey.

 Time 11:00 - 11:45

 That nagging inner voice—we all know it.
 It’s the one that criticises, doubts, and holds us back.
-Join us to explore how to turn down the volume on that harsh inner critic using simple, practical tools inspired by compassion-based therapy.
+Join us to explore how to turn down the volume on that harsh inner critic using simple, practical tools inspired by CFT (Compassion-Focused Therapy).
 You’ll learn how to be kinder to yourself, break free from self-doubt, and start building a more encouraging and supportive relationship with your mind.

 Metabolic health